codecalec/ProgrammingLabManual/src/data_manipulation/reading_data.md

 ### Manually Reading Files

-We will assume a data file `example.csv` is located in the same directory where you are running Python.
+We will assume the data file `example.csv` is located in the same directory where you are running Python.

 ``` python
 # Always have well named functions with suitable arguments